Condoms in wallets: Safe?

 I have heard that it is unsafe to keep condoms in wallets, since they can get broken or weak with all the bending the wallet does when you sit down.
 Is that true?

-Whether you're getting action, or simply want to be prepared, condoms are a trusty friend; they will help take care of you, especially if you take care of them.
+Whether you're preparing for the future or on your way to get some action, condoms can be a trusty friend when used appropriately; they can help take care of you, especially if you take care of them.